Garrett Wilson (ice hockey)

-Garrett Wilson (born March 16, 1991) is a Canadian professional ice hockey winger and captain of the Lehigh Valley Phantoms of the American Hockey League (AHL).
+Garrett Wilson (born March 16, 1991) is a Canadian professional ice hockey winger and captain of the Lehigh Valley Phantoms of the American Hockey League (AHL) while under contract to the Philadelphia Flyers of the National Hockey League (NHL).
 Wilson was selected by the Florida Panthers in the 4th round (107th overall) of the 2009 NHL Entry Draft.

 Early life

 Wilson was born in Elmvale, Ontario.
 He played major junior hockey in the Ontario Hockey League, and competed for the 2011 Memorial Cup as a member of the Owen Sound Attack.
 His play during the 2010–11 OHL season was recognized when he was named to the OHL First All-Star Team.